TomasBorquez/mate.h/README.md

 > [!WARNING]
-> This is still very experimental :D
+> This is still very experimental

 # About:
 Inspired from `build.zig`, `nob.h` and `CMake` I created my own build system with the goal to reivent the wheel